Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 11. Blossom End Rot

-Your plant will look healthy, but the fruits will have a dark patch on the end of the fruit that widens and deepens over time.
-This patch is a sign of a calcium deficiency in your plants.
+Your plant will look healthy, but the fruits will have a dark patch at the end that widens and deepens over time.
+This patch indicates a calcium deficiency in your plants.

 You can get a soil test kit at your local garden store.
 If calcium is low, one method is to add crushed eggshells to your compost.